Danny Lee: Setting the pace from an early age

 “He’s an unbelievable player.”

-Their original conversation was more about providing opportunity than any financial incentive, and motivated Lee to sign up for the 2023 LIV Golf League.
+Their original conversation was about providing an opportunity and it motivated Lee to sign up for the 2023 LIV Golf League.

 But Lee still needed to make a few more calls to his friend for reassurance.